jrasm91/blog.jrasm.com/content/posts/my-tiny-projects.md

 ---
-title: My Tiny Projects 🚀
+title: "My Tiny Projects \U0001F680"
 date: 2021-03-13
 publishdate: 2021-03-13
-tags: [Angular, Hugo]
+tags:
+- Angular
+- Hugo
+- Projects

 ---
 ## Tiny Projects

 The other day I was reading [Hacker News][4] and was inspired by an article written by [Ben Stokes][5], the creator of [tinyprojects.dev][1].